Blendify/blender-manual/blender_docs/manual/rigging/posing/visualization.rst

 This feature allows you to visualize as curves the paths of bones' ends (either their tips, by default, or their roots).

-Before we look at its options (all regrouped in the same *Visualisations* panel), let us first see how to display/hide these paths.
+Before we look at its options (all regrouped in the same *Visualizations* panel), let us first see how to display/hide these paths.
-Unlike `Ghosts`_, you have to do it manually - and you have to first select the bones you want to show/hide the motion paths.
+Unlike `Ghosts`_, you have to do it manually and you have to first select the bones you want to show/hide the motion paths.
 Then,

-- To show the paths (or update them, if needed), click on the *Calculate Path* button of the *Visualisations* panel, or, in the 3D Views, select the :menuselection:`Pose --> Motion Paths --> Calculate Paths` menu entry (or use the *Specials* pop-up menu, :kbd:`W-3`).
+- To show the paths (or update them, if needed), click on the *Calculate Path* button of the *Visualizations* panel, or, in the 3D Views, select the :menuselection:`Pose --> Motion Paths --> Calculate Paths` menu entry (or use the *Specials* pop-up menu, :kbd:`W-3`).
 - To hide the paths, click on the *Clear Paths* button, or,